jckuri/TechConfRegistrationWebsite/README.md

 ### Update Attributes

-Update the attributes `AzureWebJobsStorage`, `AzureWebJobsServiceBus` and `SENDGRID_API_KEY` in the file `local.settings.json` and in the configuration of the function app in the Azure portal.
+Update the attributes `AzureWebJobsStorage`, `AzureWebJobsServiceBus` and `SENDGRID_API_KEY` in the file `local.settings.json` and in the Function App configuration in the Azure portal.

 ![images/function_app_configuration.png](images/function_app_configuration.png)